<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <p>In digital electronics something that always catches me off guard is

-microcontroller IC</a>.
-That project was my re-creation of <a
+clock using attiny84a microcontroller IC</a>.
+That project was my

-taught me a very simple but cool trick.</p>
+watch</a> which taught me a very simple but neat trick.</p>

 <p>An rtc based on timer interrupts on a microcontroller, displayed on a